-The transmit power of the HS-SICH shall be set by the UE according to the procedures described below.
+If the UE is not configured in MIMO mode, the transmit power of the HS-SICH shall be set by the UE according to the procedures described below.
 In the case that an ACK is being transmitted on the HS-SICH, the UE shall apply a power offset to the transmit power of the entire HS-SICH.
 This power offset shall be signalled by higher layers.